kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-2.md

-There are 2352 rows in the `auxiliary_costs` column, that have character classes other than:
+There are 2352 rows in the `auxiliary_costs` column that have character classes other than:
 - digit: [0-9] or [\d] comma: [,] or ',' period: [.] or '\\.'